 Capsules

 Capsules should come in a dark glass or plastic container, or a solid colored container designed to keep as much light out as possible.
 Store these away from heat sources also.
 With capsules, the herb must be ground into such a small particle in order to fit into the small capsule that the herb tends to lose its potency more quickly than a more whole herb part would.
-(NOTE: Herb Lore uses only the highest quality, all-vegetarian capsules in its products.)

 General Suggestions

 It is recommended that you keep all forms of herbal products in a cool, dark location, even your cooking spices.
 Many people store their cooking spices above their stove.
 The heat from the stove will rapidly cause the herbs and spices to lose their vitality, rich flavor and potency.
-And, as with cooking herbs, freshness of your medicinal herbs makes a difference in how well the herb will work for you!
+As with cooking herbs, freshness of your medicinal herbs makes a difference in how well the herb will work for you!

 Related Articles (free for public viewing)